 where the initial condition $\phi(x,y)$ is a prescribed integrable function in his domain.
 In this case the solution can be expressed as

-where the functions $\displaystyle{X_n(x)Y_m(y)}$ and the values $\lambda_{nm}$ are the eigenfunctions and the eigenvalues, respectively, of the Laplacian in two spatial dimensions for the fixed boundary conditions.
-Hence, by investigating the CF for each Fourier mode, one can see that the analysis above in one spatial dimension holds true in this case as well.
-So the solutions of the heat equation on bounded domains with Dirichlet boundary conditions cannot have turbulent behaviour according to our definition, given that the CF for each mode is constant.
+where the functions $\displaystyle{X_n(x)Y_m(y)}$ and the values $\lambda_{nm}$ are the eigenfunctions and eigenvalues of the Laplacian in two spatial dimensions for the fixed boundary conditions.
+This class of solutions retain the same structure in any smooth bounded domain $\Omega.$ Hence, by investigating the CF for each Fourier mode, one can see that the analysis above in one spatial dimension holds true in any smooth bounded domain as well.
+So the solutions of the heat equation on smooth bounded domains with Dirichlet boundary conditions cannot have turbulent behaviour according to our definition, given that the CF for each mode is constant.
 The same holds for periodic boundary conditions, with minor changes in the analysis.